hashicorp/terraform-provider-aws/website/docs/r/s3control_object_lambda_access_point.html.markdown

 * `arn` - Amazon Resource Name (ARN) of the Object Lambda Access Point.
 * `id` - The AWS account ID and access point name separated by a colon (`:`).
+* `alias` - Alias for the S3 Object Lambda Access Point.

 ## Import